ReezFX/WOL-Manager/README.md

 - Name: Role name (e.g., User, Admin)
 - Default: Boolean indicating if this is the default role
 - Permissions: Bitmask of assigned permissions
+- Users: Many-to-many relationship with User model through an association table

 ### Permission Model
 Individual access rights used in the application: